Species richness and endemism

 Tetratheca aphylla subsp. aphylla was collected for the first time during the biological survey by Ken Newbey and Hnatiuk in 1979 (Newbey and Hnatiuk, 1985) and Leucopogon spectabilis for the first time by Brendan Lepschi, Neil Gibson and Michael Lyons in 1995.
 Their work was published in 1997 (Gibson et al. 1997).

-Among the 12 Priority species; Mirbelia ferricola was described and published in 2012 (Butcher, 2012), and Leucopogon spectabilis, Lepidosperma bungalbin and Neurachne annularisthree were formerly described and named in 2007 (published in the WA Herbarium Journal, Nuytsia2).
+Among the 12 Priority species; Mirbelia ferricola was described and published in 2012 (Butcher, 2012), and Leucopogon spectabilis, Lepidosperma bungalbin and Neurachne annularis were formerly described and named in 2007 (published in the WA Herbarium Journal, Nuytsia2).

 The list of Rare and Priority Flora in WA is dynamic and, each year is reviewed, based on new records and knowledge of the Western Australian flora.
 Plant species may be added, taken off or their status changed.
 The list of plant species given in the Significant Flora List for Helena and Aurora Range is updated as soon as possible following any changes.
-(Last updated on 20 January 2018.)
+(Last updated on 29 August 2024.)

 Fauna